The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Heroic Build: He has a very muscular body.

-- Heroic Russian Émigré: He was only a farmboy in rural Russia until Xavier recruited him.
+- Heroic Russian Émigré: Piotr Nikolaievich Rasputin aka Colossus was introduced as part of the new team in Uncanny X-Men's 1975 relaunch.
+He was only a farmboy in rural Russia until Xavier recruited him.
 He became one of the most recognizable mutant heroes, and is generally one of the kindest and most honorable people on the team.

-- Heroic Sacrifice: To stop the Legacy Virus, which had infected and eventually killed his sister, Piotr sacrificed himself so that no other mutants would fall victim to it's curse.
-Don't worry though, he got better.
+- Heroic Sacrifice: To stop the Legacy Virus, which had infected and eventually killed his sister, Piotr sacrificed himself so that no other mutants would fall victim to its curse.
+Don't worry, he got better.

 - He has a tendency towards this in general.
 It's part of the reason Kitty breaks up with him once and for all.